14th Pennsylvania Cavalry Regiment: Lewisburg and the law books

-On August 15, while in Petersburg in West Virginia's Hardy County, Averell received orders to retrieve law books from Lewisburg and attack a list of targets at points in between.
-His force for this expedition included the 14th Pennsylvania Cavalry, Gibson's Battalion, and other mounted regiments.
-The brigade destroyed a saltpeter works near Franklin on August 19, and drove Confederate troops commanded by Colonel William L. "Mudwall" Jackson away from Huntersville on August 22.
-Moving east, the 14th Pennsylvania Cavalry was involved in a skirmish near Warm Springs, Virginia, on August 24.
-Another saltpeter works was destroyed further south on August 25.
+Averell received new orders, dated August 12, to retrieve law books from Lewisburg and attack several targets at points in between.

 Significant fighting began on the morning of August 26 west of White Sulphur Springs when Averell's advance guard was intercepted by Confederate troops.

 A soldier from another regiment wrote that during the battle the 14th Pennsylvania "made one of the most daring charges of the war, not only facing a murderous storm of leaden hail from the front but also, to their surprise, received an enfilading fire along their flank from a large body of infantry concealed in a cornfield...."
 The charge was led by Colonel Schoonmaker and Captain John Bird from Company G. Bird was wounded, captured, and eventually taken to Libby Prison.
 Schoonmaker's horse was shot but he escaped on a dead soldier's horse.

 Over 100 men from the 14th Pennsylvania Cavalry were killed, wounded, or captured in the battle—nearly half of all Union casualties.
-Fighting ended in the morning of the next day as both sides nearly exhausted their ammunition.
+Fighting ended by the morning of the next day as both sides were almost out of ammunition.
 The battle became known as the Battle of White Sulphur Springs, and Averell was prevented from reaching Lewisburg.
-Pursued by Confederate troops, Averell's force struggled north using blockades, deceptions, night marches, and back roads—reaching safety on August 31.